-• JSON Formatter

-- The Output Framework will convert the message's key-value pairs into a JSON object.

-• Pipeline-Generated

-- The Output Framework will expect your pipeline to generate the outgoing payload and store it in the pipeline\output field of the message.
-This can be accomplished in the pipeline by using the set\field built-in function.
+- JSON Formatter - The Output Framework will convert the message's key-value pairs into a JSON object. - Pipeline-Generated - The Output Framework will expect your pipeline to generate the outgoing payload and store it in the pipeline_output field of the message.
+This can be accomplished in the pipeline by using the set_field built-in function. - Full Message - Some inputs support storing the full received message in the full_message field.
+When this output formatter is selected, the contents full_message will be used as the payload of the outgoing message.
+Messages without a full_message field or messages where the field is empty will be ignored.
+The Full Message formatter is available in Graylog version 4.0.3 and above. - No-op Formatter - No payload will be generated from the message.

-• No-op Formatter

-No payload will be generated from the message.
 This formatter is currently only intended for use with the Google Cloud BigQuery output.
 If used with any other Output, the Output payloads will be empty.